Dorothy Bain: Drug policy

-Proposed referendum on Scottish Independence
+Proposed referendum on Scottish independence

-In June 2022, the First Minister launched her government's campaign to hold a second referendum on Scottish Independence.
-In the negotiations for the 2014 Scottish Independence referendum, the UK Government granted the powers for the Scottish Government to hold a referendum.
+In June 2022, the First Minister launched her government's campaign to hold a second referendum on Scottish independence.
+In the negotiations for the 2014 Scottish independence referendum, the UK Government granted the powers for the Scottish Government to hold a referendum.
 However, the current UK administration has blocked Nicola Sturgeon's proposal for another referendum.
-The following month, Sturgeon announced the referendum would be held on 19 October 2023 and sought the Prime Minister to consent to the vote by signing a section 30 order, a move that Downing Street has refused to comply.
-In response, Sturgeon asked Bain to consider referring the matter to the Supreme Court of the United Kingdom to rule if the Scottish Government has the power to host a referendum without the Government of the United Kingdom's approval, this request has since been granted.
+The following month, Sturgeon announced the referendum would be held on 19 October 2023 and sought the Prime Minister's consent to the vote by the granting of a section 30 order, a move that Downing Street rejected.
+In response, Sturgeon asked Bain to consider referring the matter to the Supreme Court of the United Kingdom to rule if the Scottish Government has the power to host a referendum without the Government of the United Kingdom's approval, which request Bain granted.

 Bain advised the Government that holding a referendum, without a Section 30 order from Westminster, would "likely be unlawful".
 She wrote to the Supreme Court to rule whether Holyrood has the legal powers to hold a referendum without the UK Government's approval.
 Michael Keating, a political scientist, suggested Bain had doubts about the legality of the referendum and in order to keep her political neutrality, she sought to ask the court for a ruling.

 On 22 July 2022, Bain published the legal argument for a second referendum.
-She will go before judges at the Supreme Court in October 2022, where she will argue the case for a referendum.
+She went before judges at the Supreme Court in October 2022, where she argued the case for a referendum.
 Bain emphasised holding a referendum itself was "advisory" and would have no legal impact on the future of the union and argued it would be inappropriate for the court to "speculate" on what actions the Government would take after a referendum.